 - 1. Set annually by West Virginia Tax Department. - 2.
-North Carolina's variable rate may not exceed 12.4¢ per gallon from July 1, 2007 to June 30, 2009 - 3.
+North Carolina's variable rate is as stated through June 30, 2011; it then reverts to 17.5¢ per gallon plus the greater of 7% of the average wholesale price of motor fuel or 3.5¢. - 3.
 New York's rate is indexed to changes in the Producer Price Index for refined petroleum products. - 4.
-Iowa's rates are based on the "distribution percentage"-the percentage that gallons of gasohol distributed in the state are of gallons of all motor fuels distributed in the state. - 5.
-Massachusetts' minimum is 21¢ per gallon.
+Massachusetts' minimum is 21¢ per gallon. - 5.
+Iowa's rates are based on the "distribution percentage"-the percentage that gallons of gasohol distributed in the state are of gallons of all motor fuels distributed in the state.